baselica/prefix-support/README.md

 #### Get the transition callback name

-Due too noone following the specifications, except for - drumroll - Firefox, for working with transition callbacks you can use the helper `getTransitionCallback`.
+Due to no-one following the specifications, except for - drumroll - Firefox, for working with transition callbacks you can use the helper `getTransitionCallback`.

 ```javascript
 var transitionCallback = prefix.getTransitionCallback();